belief-in-magic/the-peoples-horn/README.md

 - On the main board (the one with the RP2040, uSD slot, and USB-C connector), there should be a power jumper (POWER_EN) This needs to be shorted for the board to power on.
-- Slot in the microSD card with sound files loaded.
+- Slot in the microSD card with sound files stored inside.
 The format and naming of said sound files are explained below.
+- Insert the speaker leads into the green terminal block.
+Note the polarity of the leads. ([PCB/v0.2 only] There aren't any signifiers for the polarity of the leads on the PCB.
+The one soldered to the square pad on the PCB is the positive one.)
+- Connect the IO board with the main board using the JST connector.
 - Compile and upload the firmware.
 This is described in the firmware directory README.

 ## Loading files